TheArchons/uguush/README.md

 `-o` Select a host to use.
 Can be uguu, teknik, 0x0, ptpb, maxfile, or mixtape.

+`-p <path>` Custom path to save the image to.
+Saves the image as "%Y-%m-%d %H-%M-%S.png"

+`-n` Enable save notification (if used alongside -p option).

 `-s` Take a selection screenshot.

 `-u <file>` Upload a file.